-If your subject is small like the ice cream or macaroons, stand about a foot from the object to take your picture.
+If your subject is small like the macaroons, stand about a foot from the object to take your picture.
 Remember: Avoid using the zoom!

 If your subject is larger such as a person or even a building, stand back farther, but don’t feel like you have to capture the entire building or person.
 The musician photograph focuses on the trumpet while the building picture focuses on the blue window.

 (Notice the Rule of Thirds used in these pictures as well!)